-In addition, you should access the current version of the VSL Data Provisions Fact Sheet.
+In addition, you should access Data Reporting Requirements for 2025.

 Payment of tuition fees from students for units of study/parts of courses should be reported against Data Element 381 Amount paid up front.
 Please refer information below regarding the amount to be reported in this field.